SMaC: Statistics, Math, and Computing

 }

-Notice that the function takes a function as an argument.
-These are called higher order functions.
+Notice that the function takes another function as an argument.
+Functions that do this are called higher-order functions.

 Evaluating the Integral